vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We use Digital Ocean managed load balancer objects, based on HAProxy, to distribute user traffic across our frontend reverse proxies.

+A single load balancer object (Pike) is rated for 10,000 concurrent connections, but even under extreme load we consume 10% of that capacity.

 ### Reverse Proxies

 We use Nginx as the reverse proxy software running on dedicated Droplets.